uhidontkno/stardust/README.md

 ## Setup

-Follow the steps below to set up Stardust.
+Follow the steps below to set up Catway.

 First, install the dependencies: